LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 A temperature-compensated *Voltcraft GM-70* telsameter \ref{Voltcraft_GM70_teslameter_with_custom_(+pc)_interface_board.png} is used, which has a measuring range of *0T* to *3T* with a resolution of *0.1mT*.
 It offers an *RS232* interface with a documented protocol for connection to a (+pc).

-This connectivity makes it possible to make the device compatible with the unified sensor ecosystem using a separate interface software [@VoltcraftGM70Rest] executable on the host (+pc).
+This connectivity makes it possible to make the device compatible with the unified sensor ecosystem using a separate \href{https://github.com/RBEGamer/VoltcraftGM70Rest}{interface software} executable on the host (+pc).
 However, it does not offer the range of functions that the unified sensor firmware offers.

 Another option is a custom interface board between the meter and the PC.
 This is a good option as many modern (+pc)s or (+sbc)s no longer offer an physical *RS232* interface.
 As with the other sensors, this interface consists of a *Raspberry-Pi Pico* with an additional level shifter.